bingeli1212/nitrile-preview/doc/DOC-nitrile-tabular.md

     ```

 In this case an appearance of a hyphen-minus three or more by itself would mean
-a horizontal line, and an equal sign by itself repeated three or more times would
+a horizontal line, and an equal sign by itself repeated three or more times
-be interpreted as expressing
-a "double" horizontal line at that location.
+would be interpreted as expressing a "double" horizontal line at that location.

+If each table cell consists of text with no internal spaces, it can be
+expressed without using vertical bars and by setting the "visual" style
+attribute to "2".
+In the following example a tabular will be built such that it
+consists of three rows with 3 table data for each row.

+    ```tabular{visual:2}
+    Apple   Red     12
+    Pear    White   13
+    Banana  Yellow  21
+    ```

-If a tabular is to built, without the "visual" method, then each line within the bundle
+If a tabular is to built, without the "visual" method, then each line within
-is to be inspected for the appearance of a "command", which always starts with a backslash.
+the bundle is to be inspected for the appearance of a "command", which always
-For instance, following would have constructed the same table as the one shown above,
+starts with a backslash.
+For instance, following would have constructed the
-but is done without the "visual" method.
+same table as the one shown above, but is done without the "visual" method.

     ```tabular
     \row